dive-into-machine-learning/dive-into-machine-learning/README.md

 * Download the ["Starting Simple"](http://www.thetalkingmachines.com/blog/2015/4/23/starting-simple-and-machine-learning-in-meds) episode, and listen to that first.
 It supports what we read from Domingos.
 Ryan Adams talks about starting simple, as discussed above.
 Adams also stresses the importance of feature engineering.
 Feature engineering is an exercise of the "knowledge" Domingos writes about.
 * Then, over time, you can listen to the entire podcast series (start from the beginning).

-More podcasts: Here's [one good listicle](https://towardsdatascience.com/5-data-science-ai-and-machine-learning-podcasts-to-listen-to-now-e5078b18d184) of suggestions, [and another](https://mty.ai/blog/the-best-ai-podcasts/).
+More podcasts: Here's [a good listicle](https://towardsdatascience.com/5-data-science-ai-and-machine-learning-podcasts-to-listen-to-now-e5078b18d184) of suggestions, [and another](https://mty.ai/blog/the-best-ai-podcasts/).

 OK!
 Take a break, come back refreshed.